 DNA samples are available to scientists to study variations in genes (known as polymorphisms) that might be linked to common diseases such as diabetes, heart disease, cancer, asthma and others.
-While many types of genes are studied as part of the EPR, the focus is on a category known as "environmental response genes."
-These are genes that may increase the risk of human disease when combined with environmental exposures.
-Alternatively, "environmental response genes" may also decrease disease risk by protecting individuals after environmental exposures.
+While many types of genes are studied as part of the EPR, the focus is on genes that may increase the risk of human disease when combined with environmental exposures.
+Alternatively, these genes may also decrease risk of disease by protecting individuals after environmental exposures.

 Learn more about the EPR and how we protect our registrants' privacy.